Herosan163/AgeEstimation/README.md

 --result_directory: a directory where the model will be saved.
 ```

+### Comparison of mean-variance loss with softmax cross entropy

 ### Differences between this implementation and original a paper.
 - In the original paper, AlexNet and VGG-16 are used as feature extractors.
 On the other hand, ResNet34 is used in this program.
 - In the original paper, all the face images are aligned based on five facial landmarks detected using an open-source SeetaFaceEngine [2].
 In this program, no alignment is done.